solo-io/workshops/gloo/gloo/README.md

                           namespace: gloo-system
 EOF
 ```
-Refreshing your browser a couple times, you should be able to see a beautiful html page indicating that you reached the limit of calls.
+Refreshing your browser a couple times, you should be able to see a styled HTML page indicating that you reached the limit of calls.

 ```
-/opt/google/chrome/chrome $(glooctl proxy url --port https)/productpage
+chrome $(glooctl proxy url --port https)/productpage
 ```
 ![Lab](images/5.png)

-## LAB 4: Logging
+## Lab 4: Logging

 ### Access Logs